MexsonFernandes/nuxt-seo-helper/README.md

 ...
 export default {
   head() {
-    return this.$utils.getSeoMetaTags('This is title', 'This is a very long description') },
+    return this.$seo.getSeoMetaTags('This is title', 'This is a very long description') },
 ...
 ```